geops/redis-websocket-api/README.md

 By adding the `GeoCommandsMixin` the web client can use
 - `BBOX left bottom right top` to only receive GeoJSON features within this box plus all messages which are not valid GeoJSON
-- `PROJECTION epsg:number` causes all furure GeoJSON features to be transformed to the given projection
+- `PROJECTION epsg:number` causes all future GeoJSON features to be transformed to the given projection

 Geo commands are currently limited to `LineString`, `Polygon`, and `Point`